 I was debating on between going there and going back up to chengdu in Sichuan to hike a Buddhist holy Mountain, Emeishan.
 After doing more research and having a conversation with an expat German in a downtown cafe in Jinghong, the explorer in me became intrinsically fascinated with the small nation and I opted to buy the the cheaper ticket to Luang Prabang.

-When I arrived in Luang Prabang via flight, it didn’t take long for me to become quite glad that I made the decision to come here.
+When I arrived in Luang Prabang via flight, it didn’t take long for me to become quite glad about the decision to come here.
 Green rolling mountains all around, orange robed monks roaming the streets of a city that despite having modern SUV’s and cars, seemed to be locked in a past era.

 The whole city conveyed a very calm and spiritual aura.
 It was defiantly a nice change of pace from the noisy and chaotic cities in China, which I had been travelling for 6 weeks up to this time.